YounessAzzakani/Phishing-Simulation-XSS-Exfiltration/README.md

 ---

+## Ethical & Safety Note
+This lab was performed in a controlled, isolated environment for educational purposes.
+Do **not** reproduce these techniques against systems you do not own or have explicit authorization to test.
+Unauthorized testing is illegal and unethical.

+---

 ## Purpose
 This lab demonstrates a chained attack combining social engineering (phishing), site cloning and a reflected XSS vector to exfiltrate session cookies and achieve session hijacking.
 The exercise was executed in an isolated virtual environment for educational purposes only.